 You can optionally specify the Indexed.index attribute to change the default name of the index.
 For more information regarding index naming see Section 3.3, "Directory configuration".

 You can also specify an optional indexing interceptor.
-For more information see Section 4.5, "Conditional indexing: to index or not based on entity state".
+For more information see conditional indexing.

 4.1.1.2. @ Field